Akshit-Soni/AutoEDA/README.md

-# LLM4EDA: LLM based low code platform for EDA
+# AutoEDA: LLM based low code platform for EDA

 ## Description:

-LLM4EDA is a chat-based agent designed to perform exploratory data analysis (EDA) and model training on a given dataset.
+AutoEDA is a chat-based agent designed to perform exploratory data analysis (EDA) and model training on a given dataset.
 It simplifies the EDA and training process by enabling interaction through chat-based commands.

 ## How it works: